The Integrated Vehicle and Pollster Routing Problem: Introduction

-On the one hand, PDP constitutes a relevant subset of routing problems in which commodities or passengers have to be transported from different origins to many other destinations. \citet{Savelsbergh1995} discussed several characteristics that distinguish the PDP from standard VRPs and presented a survey of these problems and solution methods.
-In similar way, \citet{Parragh2008} focused on routing problems involving pickups and deliveries related with the transportation of goods from the depot to line-haul customers and from back-haul customers to the depot. \citet{Ferrucci-2013} considered that clients can be seen as intermediaries which can also return goods. \citet{Sartori-2018} solved the PDP using a matheuristic based on the Iterated Local Search method with an embedded Set Partitioning Problem that is iteratively solved to recombine routes of previously found solutions. \citet{Furtado2017} proposed a modeling strategy that allows the assignment of vehicles to routes explicitly in two-index flow formulations.
-Extensive surveys on this problem concerning exact and heuristic approaches are available at \citep{aParragh-2008,bParragh-2008,PDPGT-Toth-2014,PDPPT-Toth-2014}.
+On the one hand, the PDP constitutes a relevant subset of routing problems in which commodities or passengers have to be transported from different origins to multiple destinations.
+Savelsbergh and Sol \cite{Savelsbergh1995} discussed several characteristics distinguishing the PDP from standard VRPs and surveyed these problems and solution methods.
+Similarly, Parragh {\etal} \cite{Parragh2008} focused on routing problems involving pickups and deliveries related to the transportation of goods from the depot to line-haul customers and from back-haul customers to the depot.
+Ferrucci \cite{Ferrucci-2013} considered scenarios where clients can be seen as intermediaries who can also return goods.
+Sartori and Buriol \cite{Sartori-2018} solved the PDP using a matheuristic based on the Iterated Local Search method with an embedded Set Partitioning Problem that is iteratively solved to recombine routes of previously found solutions.
+Furtado {\etal} \cite{Furtado2017} proposed a modeling strategy that explicitly assigns vehicles to routes in two-index flow formulations. \review{Wang {\etal} \cite{Wang2024} developed a variant of the pickup and delivery problem, called the two-echelon pickup and delivery problem using public transport; they formulated a new mathematical model based on a space-time network and adopted an adaptive large neighborhood search (ALNS) algorithm for the problem.} Extensive surveys on this problem concerning exact and heuristic approaches are available in \cite{aParragh-2008,bParragh-2008,PDPGT-Toth-2014,PDPPT-Toth-2014}.